Qoin has welcomed more than 37,000 validated merchants and 80,000 wallet holders into the utility coin ecosystem.

 The sentiment comes off the back of an exciting projection that suggests the volume for tokenised assets will grow from zero to AU$32 trillion by 2027.

-This ‘tokenisation’ wave, as it’s being called, is positive news for the 38,000-plus Qoin merchants across Australia and New Zealand, especially as the core purpose of the Qoin project is the tokenisation of the spare capacity in each business in the community, which is then traded in Qoin.
+This ‘tokenisation’ wave, as it’s being called, is positive news for the 37,000 Qoin merchants across Australia, New Zealand, UK, Singapore and South Africa, especially as the core purpose of the Qoin project is the tokenisation of the spare capacity in each business in the community, which is then traded in Qoin.

 This latest forecast, combined with the ongoing developments in digital technology and the assertion of Blockchain as a mainstream infrastructure for many Australian businesses has culminated in the formation of Australia’s Digital Finance Co-operative Research Centre (CRC).